curoles/verp/README.md

   copy-paste hazard.
 + VERP provides basic helpers functions (API) to help you, for example, assertions and other checkers.
++ Automatically connect modules (IPs) when interface metadata information is provided.
 + VERP can be extended to use your custom Ruby scripts and ERB templates to generate Verilog code.
 So it can serve as centralized place to keep useful scripts and best practices.